hanabi/hanabi.github.io/Reference.md

 ### Finesses with a Lie Component

-- *Good Lie Principle* states all that lies must resolve immediately.
+- *Lie Principle* states all that fibs must resolve immediately.
 However, some players will occasionally perform *Finesses* that violate this principle.
 We would say that such *Finesses* have a *Lie Component*.
 - Typically, when players lie out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
 This typically leads to a loss.
 - With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 - The previously mentioned *Out-of-Order Finesse* is a specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.